iapyeh/GGeditor/docs/User Guide.rst

 ..
 Hint::

     If you manually put a substitution markup, you got to provide the replacement markup manually.
-The above table is generated from the content below:
+Below is the source of above table, you can put the replacement markup.
+The last line shows an example of inline replacement markup.

     \ |IMG1|\

-    You can directly put the replacement markup in Google Docs document like the last line.

 .. _h513c5b795d5d185d1c203d7e75205f41:

 Table
 =====

-The Google Docs table can be converted to the reStructruedText table.
-One thing has to mention is that, if you want to generate header rows in the reStructruedText table, you have to make all text in the rows to be bold.
+The Google Docs native table can be converted to reStructruedText table.
+One thing has to mention is that, if you want to generate header rows in the generated reStructruedText table, you have to make all text in the header rows to be bold.

 \ |IMG2|\

-This is the rendered table of the content in the above diagram:
+This is the rendered table of the above content.

 +----------+----------+----------+